 Angora is said to absorb twice the amount of moisture of wool.

 Now, if you have a single layer wool cover (and there are many covers out there that are only one layer), there is only so much wool there to hold the moisture in.
 Once it’s saturated, it can’t hold any more, and most of the time you’ll get what’s called ‘compression wetting’, where the moisture just goes through the cover.

 Unless you request a single layer by special order, Grateful Buns always have at least TWO layers of wool; the ‘underwater ‘covers mostly have THREE layers.
 Please feel free to read my feedback about how Grateful Buns solved many a night-time leaking problem.

-Also to consider: Are the seams serged, like Grateful Buns, or are they cut and then stitched with a ‘regular’ sewing machine, where they can unravel?
+Also to consider: Are the seams serged, like Grateful Buns, or is the fabric cut and then stitched with a ‘regular’ sewing machine, where the wool can unravel?

 The legs on Grateful Buns are not just holes to stick legs through, but have cuffs to be snug on the legs to prevent leaks.
 They are also a little longer so it’s easier to tuck the diaper in.

 LONGIES: Most longies I can find out there are nothing more than two (single-layer !!!) sleeves of a sweater sewn together.
 Is this really what you want?
 Consider that there will be a seam running in the back of these ‘longies’.
 That seam will be the weak point when you’re pulling it over a diapered bum, and with a big fat night-time diaper, you’ll have to stretch, and stretch, and……I think you get the point.
 Grateful Buns longies are the same as the short soakers, with longer legs.
 This allows for the main (seamless!) part to have two or three layers for absorbency, while the legs are single layered for comfort and warmth.